UserTeemu/website-evidence-collector/README.md

   podman run -v /path/on/your/system:/output:z --userns=keep-id localhost/website-evidence-collector collect https://example.com
   ```

+- The container accepts the version of testssl.sh used throught the environment variable `TESTSSL_VERSION`.

 ## Frequently Asked Questions

 Please find a collection of frequently asked questions with answers in [FAQ.md](FAQ.md)